-This piece on longer working lives and the impact on workers is the first of a series of perspectives on labour market inclusion, written by Dr Iuliana Percupetu from the University of Bucharest.
+This piece questioning if longer working lives are possible for all workers is the first of a series of perspectives on labour market inclusion, written by Dr Iuliana Percupetu from the University of Bucharest.
 Dr Precupetu is a sociologist specialising in quality of life, social and health inequalities, and older age social exclusion.
 She is a senior researcher with the Research Institute of the University of Bucharest.

 In 2022, the range in normal retirement ages* among the European countries varied between 62 years (in Slovenia, Luxembourg and Greece) and 67 years (in Norway, Denmark and Iceland) for men and between 60 years (in Poland) and 67 years (in Norway, Denmark and Iceland) for women.
 It is expected that in countries like Sweden, Denmark, Estonia and Italy the normal retirement age will increase to 70 for men and women who start their career in present days, provided that life expectancy will raise according to projections and links with life expectancy implemented (OECD 2023).